raboof/testwiki/test2.md

 Next up:

+* editing the markdown from the browser
-* finish the lambda which can update both markdown and html
+* POSTing it to the lambda
+* draw a nice picture explaining the rough serverless-wiki concept

+Done:

 * push html to storage
 * check out, update and push markdown
-* draw a nice picture explaining the rough serverless-wiki concept
-* editing the markdown from the browser and POSTing it to that lambda

-Done:

 * check credentials
 * gh-pages invalidates its cache too rarely.. moved to s3